saket2508/KawaiiCast/README.md

-# Torrent Streamer
+# KawaiiCast

-This project allows you to stream torrents directly in your browser.
+KawaiiCast is a self-hosted, lightweight alternative to Crunchyroll/HiAnime that lets you stream your favorite anime straight from torrent magnet links—no downloads or waiting, just press play.

 ## Prerequisites